CoenBeemer/AI/data/datasets/SOURCES.md

 # A list of all the used datasets and their sources

-- ds_salaries.csv - provided by Hans Konings for demonstration purposes during a workshop
+- [ds_salaries.csv](https://www.kaggle.com/datasets/ruchi798/data-science-job-salaries) - shown by Hans Konings during a workshop